Importance of Unlevered Free Cash Flow

 Unlevered free cash flow is not equivalent to free cash flow to equity (FCFE) because UFCF represents cash flow available to all capital providers, while FCFE represents cash flow available after paying all debts, explicitly to equity shareholders.

-When you insure your accounts receivables with trade credit insurance from Allianz Trade, you can count on being paid, even if one of your accounts faces insolvency or is unable to pay.
+trade credit insurance from Allianz Trade, you can count on being paid, even if one of your accounts faces insolvency or is unable to pay.
 In addition, trade credit insurance from Allianz Trade comes with the added benefit of the support necessary to make data-informed decisions about extending credit to new clients or increasing credit to existing clients.